 - Hepatitis B vaccinations and titer should have been documented prior to admission.
 If your titer was not positive, you must complete up to three additional vaccinations, and provide documentation of a positive titer, indicating immunity.
 Students will not be allowed to attend rotations if they have not completed two series of vaccination or cannot produce a positive titer.
-All titers, whether positive or negative, and all vaccinations must be uploaded into CORE ELMS as you receive them so progress towards completing this requirement is tracked. - Students must provide documentation of: - 3 Hepatitis B vaccinations AND a titer after 30 days of getting the last vaccine to confirm immunity OR - 3 Twinrix ® (combined Hepatitis A and Hepatitis B for adults)vaccinations AND a titer after 30 days of getting the last vaccine to confirm immunity: - \circ Standard Schedule Administered at 0, 1, and 6 months (3 shots) OR - Rapid Schedule Administered at 0, 7, and 21-31 days AND a booster dose 12 months after the first dose (4 shots) - If after your second series of three vaccinations, your titer results are still negative, indicating that you are not immune to Hepatitis B, please follow the below instructions. - Send an email to experiential.education@pharm.utah.edu . - Load your titer results into the Hepatitis B Titer section of CORE ELMS - The Experiential Education team will contact you with further instructions.
+All titers, whether positive or negative, and all vaccinations must be uploaded into CORE ELMS as you receive them so progress towards completing this requirement is tracked. - Students must provide documentation of: - 3 Hepatitis B vaccinations AND a titer after 30 days of getting the last vaccine to confirm immunity OR - 3 Twinrix ® (combined Hepatitis A and Hepatitis B for adults) vaccinations AND a titer after 30 days of getting the last vaccine to confirm immunity: - \circ Standard Schedule Administered at 0, 1, and 6 months (3 shots) OR - Rapid Schedule Administered at 0, 7, and 21-31 days AND a booster dose 12 months after the first dose (4 shots) - If after your second series of three vaccinations, your titer results are still negative, indicating that you are not immune to Hepatitis B, please follow the below instructions. - Send an email to experiential.education@pharm.utah.edu . - Load your titer results into the Hepatitis B Titer section of CORE ELMS. - The Experiential Education team will contact you with further instructions. - Tdap: - 1 Tdap vaccination or TD booster within the past 10 years.
+A new vaccination is required if yours is greater than 10 years old.